 Where can I get administrative or paperwork assistance?

-The MSc programme officer is Elena Warren (see sidebar for contact).
+The MSc programme officer is Elena Warren (see contact information above).
 She's based in the Student Administration Office (SAO) in Room 370 and can assist you.

 Who do I go to for help with technical issues?

 For College level issues (your Microsoft account etc.), contact ICT.